 This is a family program.
 Parents/Guardians are expected to stay with their children.

-For more information on the film camps and details on registration, please reach out to the Patti Kenner Fellow in Arts Education, Anthony Madonna, at email@example.com.
+For more information on the film camps and details on registration, please reach out to The Patti Kenner Senior Associate for Learning and Public Engagement, Anthony Madonna, at email@example.com.